etjoy82/Recursive-Intelligence-Expansion/README.md

 <summary><strong>🗂️ Click to Expand: An Essential Glossary of REIM{} to Get Started</strong></summary>
 <br/>

 This glossary defines 32 key terms to help you navigate **RIEM{}**—refer back to it as you explore the recursive loop!
-Use [🔮 Core Abbreviations](#abbreviations) as a concise quick reference for the most important acronyms.
+Use [🔮 Acronym Quick Reference](#acronyms) as a concise quick reference for the most important acronyms.

 **1. recursion** — A process in which something refers back to or modifies itself.
 In RIEM{}, recursion enables thought to reflect, regenerate, and evolve.
 It's not repetition—it’s transformation through return.